-Sublimation and heat transfer are two topics discussed under energy and state of matter.
-These concepts are very important in the study of fields such as thermodynamics, matter transition, power generation and power transfer and in almost every mechanical system.
-A clear understanding in these concepts are required in order to excel in the above fields.
-In this article, we are going to discuss what sublimation and heat transfer are, their definitions, applications of heat transfer and sublimation, some common examples for heat transfer and sublimation, their similarities and finally the difference between heat transfer and sublimation.
+Sublimation and heat transfer are two topics that we discuss under energy and state of matter.
+These concepts are very important in the study of fields such as thermodynamics, matter transition, power generation, and power transfer, and in almost every mechanical system.
+Thus, a clear understanding of these concepts is important in order to excel in the above fields.

 What is Sublimation?

-What is the difference between sublimation and heat transfer?
+Below is the comparative summary of the difference between sublimation and heat transfer.